silentghost13/silentghost13/README.md

 - 👋 Hi, I’m @silentghost13
-- 👀 I’m interested in data mining
+- 👀 I’m interested in data science
 - 🌱 I’m currently learning python and sql
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...